Seeing through the smoke

 Joseph's sweet smile,

-a Magi's horse rearing
+a Magi's horse rearing with excitement.

 I say, "Isn't this human nature too,